Skip to main content

 Senior dog laying on dog bed

 One of the saddest realities is that pets live such short lives.
-Naturally, you want to keep your dog with you as long as you can, but you also don't want them to suffer more than necessary due to illness or old age.
-End-of-life care for pets often means showing them the same love you've shown them throughout their lives by providing them with a peaceful exit through euthanasia.
-Learn how much it costs to put your dog to sleep so you can be financially prepared when the time comes.
+Naturally, you want to keep your dog with you as long as you can, but also, you don't want them to suffer more than necessary due to illness or old age.

 What Does It Mean to Put Your Dog to Sleep?

 The medical term for putting a dog to sleep is euthanasia, which is the humane process of using drugs to end a pet's life quickly and painlessly.
-Sometimes also referred to as “putting a dog down," euthanasia is intended to provide final relief for dogs who are suffering and have significantly impaired quality of life due to old age, severe pain that is unmanageable or a terminal illness.
+Sometimes also referred to as putting a dog down, euthanasia is intended to provide final relief for dogs who are suffering and have significantly impaired quality of life due to old age, severe pain that is unmanageable or a terminal illness.

 Why a Dog May Need to Be Euthanized